Make a Home for Your Microbiome

 If you have any of the following conditions, consider making a dietary adjustment to see if there is improvement, since a shift in gut microbiome, known as dysbiosis with less diversity, has been correlated either directly with these conditions or flare-ups:

 - Gastroenterologic conditions: Peptic ulcer disease, reflux, Irritable Bowel Syndrome, Crohn’s, Small intestine bacterial overgrowth (SIBO), celiac disease

 - Connective tissue diseases: Rheumatoid arthritis, lupus, psoriasis

 - Skin: Atopic eczema, Rosacea, Acne

 - Mental Health: Depression, Anxiety, other conditions

-Get to Know Your Gut Bacteria.
-The following are general overview of the most common bacteria in the gut.
-Though, an imbalance of even these bacteria could cause host effects.
+The following material is general overview of the most common bacteria in the gut.
+An imbalance of these bacteria could cause host effects.